Carter Moore Braxton: Military career

 During the American Civil War he enlisted in the forces of the Confederacy, and on May 8, 1861, was made captain of the artillery company from Fredericksburg which became known as Braxton's Battery.
 About a year later he was appointed chief of artillery on the staff of General A. P. Hill, in which capacity he served throughout the war.

 During the Civil War, Braxton fought in the Seven Days Battles, the Second Battle of Manassas and the battles of Cedar Mountain, Chantilly, Antietam, Fredericksburg, Chancellorsville, Mine Run, the Wilderness, Cold Harbor, Hatcher's Run, and Five Forks.

 Braxton was frequently in the heat of battle, and one later account states that he had seven horses killed under him in the course of the war.
 However, he was never wounded in action.
 After the war he prepared for publication a Map of the Battle Field of Fredericksburg, Explained by Extracts from Official Reports (1866).

 Civilian life

-During his residence and up to the time of his death he was connected with many important enterprises of Newport News and when the Chesapeake and Ohio railroad was extended to that city from Richmond he was chief engineer of the work.
+During his residence and up to the time of his death he was connected with many important enterprises of Newport News and when the Chesapeake and Ohio Railway was extended to that city from Richmond he was chief engineer of the work.
 He was also the first president of the First National Bank and at the time of his death was vice-president of the Newport News Gas Company.
 For many years he was an active member of the First Baptist Church.